 Nobody does breakfast better than the dedicated proprietors of small inns.
 So it only stands to reason they'd do themselves equally proud at the dinner table.
 While the "bed and breakfast" concept is as popular as ever, some South Carolina innkeepers take their amenities to the next level by offering a dinner option, sometimes just for overnight guests and sometimes for the public, too.
-Here are six South Carolina inns where you can feast on a lovely breakfast, then end your day by sitting down to a sumptuous meal.
+Here are five South Carolina inns where you can feast on a lovely breakfast, then end your day by sitting down to a sumptuous meal.

 The Restaurant at Abingdon, overseen by co-proprietor and Chef Patty Griffey, is the on-site dining room of one of South Carolina's loveliest country inns.
 This Greek Revival-style manor house is a South Carolina jewel, offering AAA four-diamond dining as well as lodging.
 An elegant prix-fixe dinner is served daily for overnight guests, and Monday through Saturday for the public if there's availability.
 Check the online menu and inquire about reservations if there's a particular dinner you wish to attend.
 Your six-course dinner may include expertly prepared entrees such as steak au poivre, coq a vin, lump fin crab cakes and individual beef Wellington.
 Choose a vintage from the thoughtfully selected wine list and plan to linger in the romantic setting.
 For the ultimate dining experience, reserve a room and stay the night, or enroll in one of Chef Patty's day-long cooking classes.